gostores/encoding/xmltree/README.md

 ### Path queries

-This example uses etree's path functions to select all book titles that fall into the category of 'WEB'.
+This example uses xmltree's path functions to select all book titles that fall into the category of 'WEB'.
 The double-slash prefix in the path causes the search for book elements to occur recursively; book elements may appear at any level of the XML hierarchy.